 You do not have to complete the questionnaire.
-However, if you do not respond, do not provide all of the information sought, do not provide information within a reasonable time period, or do not allow the Commission to verify the information, the Commission may deem you uncooperative.
-In that case the Commission may be required to rely on information supplied by other parties (possibly information supplied by the Australian industry).
-In that case the Commission may assess a dumping margin for your company based upon normal values that may be the highest determined in your country during the investigation period.
+However, if you do not respond, do not provide all of the information sought, do not provide information within a reasonable time period, or do not allow the Commission to verify the information, we may deem you uncooperative.
+In that case, the Commission may determine that the original dumping duty notice or countervailing duty notice is to remain unchanged.

-It is in your interest, therefore, to provide a complete submission.
+It is in your interest, therefore, to provide a complete and accurate submission, capable of verification.